vPeteWalker/midway/failure/hdd/hdd.rst

 This test demonstrates the ability of Nutanix's AOS to immediately begin rebuilding additional copies of data on the surviving drives, as a high priority event, utilizing all nodes in the cluster to aid in that rebuild.
 This results in a restoration to full redundancy in a very short amount of time.
 Internal tests show that using several generation old equipment, Nutanix can rebuild 5TB worth of data within 45 minutes.
 This differs between other platforms in two major ways.
 One, we don't have a default wait period before rebuilding data, and two, Nutanix doesn't operate in a paired fashion, so we can take advantage of the distributed nature and combined performance of an entire Nutanix cluster to rebuild missing data quickly.
 In a nutshell, the rebuild is both very fast and the workload per node is minimized to avoid bottlenecks and to reduce the impact to running workload.
 Data rebuild time decreases with each additional node added to the cluster, as a result of our MapReduce Framework which leverages the full power of the cluster to perform these types of activities concurrently.

    - BASIC: Create two VMs, one on the host that contains the HDD that the simulated failure will be performed on, one on a host that will remain untouched.
 Begin a continuous ping between these VMs prior to issuing the HDD failure commands, and observe that there are no lost pings.
-Creating VMs is oulined in :ref:`vmmanage`
+Creating VMs is outlined in :ref:`vmmanage`

    - RECOMMENDED: Use X-ray to run OLTP or VDI workload.
-Setup of X-Ray is oulined in :ref:`xray`.
+Setup of X-Ray is outlined in :ref:`xray`.
 Instructions for running the OLTP Simulator can be found in :ref:`xray3`.

 .. note::